 Unpacking and setting up your new household can be stressful for parents and children alike.
 Here are some things you can do to ease the tension:

 - Unpack some of your children's belongings first.
-You will need to get the kitchen and living room set up too, but it will be easier on you in the long run if your children can be settling into their rooms at the same time.
+You will need to get the kitchen and living room set up too, but it will be easier in the long run if your children can be settling into their rooms at the same time.

 - Unpack the TV and DVD player promptly.
 Unloading a moving van can take hours, so you're probably going to need more than a few toys and games to keep your children busy on moving day.
 If you unpack the TV and DVD player right away, they can watch their favorite movie while they're waiting for the rest of their belongings to be unloaded.